oracle-livelabs/oracle-health/sample-workshop/LAB-3 OCI Opensearch/query.md

 ### Objectives

-*List objectives for this lab using the format below*

 In this lab, you will:

-* Provision an OCI Opensearch cluster in cloud
-* Access the cluster dashboard from your laptop
+* Access the Opensearch cluster dashboard from your laptop
-* Access the Opensearch UI such as dashboards and dev tools
+* Use Opensearch UI tools such as dashboards and Index Management tools
+* View clinical-trial indexes and indexed data
 * Test Opensearch access from OCI Data science environment
+* Use Opensearch *dev tools* to create neural search models
+* Use ingestion pipelines to create vector embeddings
+* Use search pipelines and indexes to perform custom hybrid search (i,e lexical and neural together)

 ### Prerequisites